 You will be encouraged to work within the disciplines of the darkroom, the studio and digital manipulation using ICT.
 Work will be generated through set themes and sketchbook research that aims to develop ideas through the manipulation of photographic techniques and extensive research into photo-based artists.
 A high command of skills and subject knowledge is developed throughout the course, enabling you to make thoughtprovoking and original photographs.
 Photography is a lens and light based media, and includes work in film, video, digital imaging and light-sensitive materials.
-No prior knowledge of Art or Photography is necessary.

 Exams are taken at the end of the two-year course.
 As part of the coursework, you will produce a piece of extended writing of between 1000 - 3000 words that relates to your coursework.